iceKalvin/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow.
+My name is Thomas Baron and I am completing this assignment for my class.